 Tooth Decay Prevention

 One of the most common places that tooth decay develops is on the chewing surfaces of the back teeth, called premolars and molars.
 When you run your tongue over the chewing surfaces of your back teeth, you can feel depressions and grooves.
 These indentations, called pits and fissures, are there to help grind food.
 These are difficult (or nearly impossible) to thoroughly clean because toothbrush bristles can’t reach into the grooves.
 Food and bacteria may build up in these depressions, placing your child’s teeth in danger of decay.

-Please ask our office about dental sealants and how they could benefit your child.
+Please call (239) 592-0800 to ask our office about dental sealants and how they could benefit your child.